rmitsuboshi/miniboosts/README.md

     - Decision tree
     - Bag of words

-I'll implement other boosters after I implement the above algorithms.
+I'll write other booster algorithm.